christianhelle/refitter/README.md

 }
 ```

-The generated interface above can be used like this:
+The `RestService` class generates an implementation of `ISwaggerPetstore` that uses `HttpClient` to make its calls.

+Here's an example usage of the generated code above

 ```cs
 using Refit;